Solitary snipe

-The solitary snipe (Gallinago solitaria) is a small stocky wader.
+The solitary snipe (Gallinago solitaria) is a stocky wader.
 It is found in the Palearctic from northeast Iran to Korea and Japan.

 Description

-This is a large and heavy snipe 29–31 cm long with a stocky body and relatively short legs for a wader.
+The solitary snipe is a heavy snipe 29–31 cm long with a stocky body and relatively short legs for a wader.
 Its upperparts, head and neck are streaked and patterned with medium brown stripes and whitish edges to the feathers forming lines down its back.
 The face is whitish.
 The breast is ginger-brown and the belly is white with brown barring on the flanks.
 The brown and black bill is long, straight and fairly slender.
 The legs and feet are yellowish-olive to yellowish-brown.
 All plumages are similar, but females average larger.